We have prepared responses to frequently asked questions from employers regarding the following guidance issued by EBSA and the IRS:

 No. The guidance does not require employers to offer an alternative payment plan, only to give individuals additional time to pay the premiums.

-Terminating COBRA coverage due to non-payment
+When can COBRA coverage be cancelled due to non-payment of COBRA premiums?

 If the COBRA enrollee has a premium due date that falls within the Outbreak Period (March 1, 2020 through the National Emergency end date plus 60 days), COBRA coverage cannot be terminated until the remaining number of days of the payment period have elapsed (e.g., 30 or 45 days for ongoing or initial COBRA grace periods, respectively) after the end of the Outbreak Period.